 Time Management and Productivity

 Keeping everything on time is necessary for the podcast business to earn respect.
 Never underestimate the importance of consistency and time commitment in building credibility.
 In fact, you can use online tools to schedule all business activities like recording episodes, publishing, and outreaching guests.
+This is fundamental if you're using your podcast business as a way of paying for college.

 Improve the podcast equipment